 Did you know

-- GoofsThe cabin scene at the end of the film differs vastly from its depiction in the series.
+- GoofsThe cabin scene at the film's end differs vastly from its depiction in the series.
 In the film the cabin has no red drapes, there is no phonograph left playing, nor does the exterior of the cabin even appear to be the same.
-Also missing/omitted from the narrative of this sequence: - No Leo's bloody shirt. - Waldo never leaves the cage & does not draw blood. - No broken One Eyed Jack's casino chip or "Bite the big one, Baby."
+Also missing/omitted from the narrative of this sequence: - No Leo's bloody shirt. - Waldo never leaves the cage and does not draw blood. - No broken One Eyed Jack's casino chip or "Bite the big one, baby."

 - Quotes